AMT-TEAM01/Main/README.md

 - <code>docker pull ghcr.io/amt-team01/data-object-aws:latest</code> for the data object, that will download the image for the communication with s3 on our machine.
 - <code>docker pull ghcr.io/amt-team01/label-detector-aws:latest</code> for the label detector service using Amazon Rekognition.

+After that, make sure that the ports 8080 and 8081 are not used on your machine.
+Those are the ports we use by default in the main sequence.
+It is still possible to change the default ports, but you will also need to change the values of`bucketService` and `rekognitionSService` in the Main.java file accordingly.

-We can then launch our docker with the following commands:
+We can then launch our containers with the following commands:
 - Data Object : <code>docker run --name=doaws -p 8080:8080 -e AWS_ACCESS_KEY_ID=XXXXXXXXXXXX -e AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXX -e AWS_DEFAULT_REGION=XXXXXXXXX ghcr.io/amt-team01/data-object-aws</code>
 - Label detector : <code>docker run --name=ldaws -p 8081:8080 -e AWS_ACCESS_KEY_ID=XXXXXXXXXXXX -e AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXX -e AWS_DEFAULT_REGION=XXXXXXXXXXXX ghcr.io/amt-team01/label-detector-aws</code>